The64thGamer/cheeseepedia/content/wiki/The Twist.md

 | r1293 = y
 | laseraam = y
 }}

+**_The Twist**_ is a live show that was released in August 1997.

+This show ran from August 1997 to November 1997.

 ##Summary##
 The show begins with an intro of Chuck E. Cheese using different forms of transportation.
 After, Chuck E. and Munch's Make Believe Band singing [https://en.wikipedia.org/wiki/Lets_Twist_Again Let's Twist Again].
 At the end, Chuck E. Cheese says that he got all twisted up and he was gonna take a break.